 Almonds are high in protein and contain no cholesterol, being a plant food.
 Almonds also have Vitamin E, which is considered a powerful antioxidant, with cancer-fighting qualities.
 They are also high in magnesium, phosphorus, potassium, iron, zinc, copper, manganese and trace amounts of the B vitamins.
-Almonds are higher in calcium and in fiber than any other nut.
-Whole almonds contain nearly double the fiber of blanched ones and are very low in saturated fat.
+Almonds are higher in calcium and in fibre than any other nut.
+Whole almonds contain nearly double the fibre of blanched ones and are very low in saturated fat.
 Almond milk is a milky drink made from ground almonds.
 Unlike animal milk, almond milk contains no lactose and can be used as a substitute for animal milk in many recipes.

 - ½ cup whole almonds, soaked in water overnight